 Then in wild gallop he starts to slay his aged father; but there came a phantom [Athena], as it seemed to us on-lookers, of Pallas, with plumed helm, brandishing a spear; and she hurled a rock against the breast of Heracles, which held him from his frenzied thirst for blood and plunged him into sleep (1000-1006).

-Monkey is dazed by Laozi‘s magic bracelet during his rebellion, allowing the primate to be captured by heaven.
-JTTW reads:
+Sun is dazed by Laozi‘s magic bracelet during his rebellion, allowing the primate to be captured by heaven.
+Chapter six of JTTW reads:

 [Laozi] rolled up his sleeve and took down from his left arm an armlet, saying, “This is a weapon made of red steel, brought into existence during my preparation of elixir and fully charged with theurgical forces.
 It can be made to transform at will; indestructible by fire or water, it can entrap many things.
 It’s called the diamond cutter or the diamond snare … After saying this, Laozi hurled the snare down from the Heaven Gate; it went tumbling down into the battlefield at the Flower-Fruit Mountain and landed smack on the Monkey King’s head.
 The Monkey King was engaged in a bitter struggle with the Seven Sages and was completely unaware of this weapon, which had dropped from the sky and hit him on the crown of his head.
 No longer able to stand on his feet, he toppled over (Wu & Yu, 2012, vol. 1, p.
 186).